 Think of organic trees as long-term food security or gardening – the more nutritious the soil, the more nutrients our fruits and vegetables have.
 An added bonus is that organic soil retains more water, meaning less watering, less runoff, and few chemicals in our water supply!
 Clean eating, and clean drinking too!

 Biodiversity is the variety of life found on earth, boosting ecosystem productivity where each species, no matter how small, all have an important role to play, from pollinating to enriching our soil.
 The ecosystem in organically grown areas is able to flourish!

-Decades of intensive land-usage have reduced habitats for wild species worldwide.
-Conventional agriculture has contributed to biodiversity loss by using toxic herbicides and insecticides, which accumulate in ground and surface waters.
-This pollutes the natural habitats of wildlife, pollinators, and fisheries.
+Decades of intensive land usage have reduced habitats for wildlife.
+Conventional agriculture has added to biodiversity loss by using toxic chemicals, which then appear in ground and surface waters.
+This pollutes the natural habitats of wildlife, pollinators, fisheries, and yes, humans too!

 Since organic farming uses natural practices and zero chemicals – biodiversity is able to flourish!
-Cultivating a better ecosystem for insects and pollinators, in turn bringing up our bird and animal population!
+Cultivating a better ecosystem for insects and pollinators, and in turn helping to increase our bird and animal population!

 So, the million-dollar question – is eating organic better for you?